-- name: an identifier for the signature. - description: a brief description of what the signature represents. - severity: a number identifying the severity of the events matched (generally between 1 and 3). - authors: a list of people who authored the signature. - references: a list of references (URLs) to give context to the signature. - enable: if set to False the signature will be skipped. - alert: if set to True can be used to specify that the signature should be reported (perhaps by a dedicated reporting module)
+- name: an identifier for the signature. - description: a brief description of what the signature represents. - severity: a number identifying the severity of the events matched (generally between 1 and 3). - categories: a list of categories that describe the type of event being matched (for example "banker", "injection" or "anti-vm"). - families: a list of malware family names, in case the signature specifically matches a known one. - authors: a list of people who authored the signature. - references: a list of references (URLs) to give context to the signature. - enable: if set to False the signature will be skipped. - alert: if set to True can be used to specify that the signature should be reported (perhaps by a dedicated reporting module). - minimum: the minimum required version of Cuckoo to successfully run this signature. - maximum: the maximum required version of Cuckoo to successfully run this signature.